 Cris Moore (41m 16s):

-And indeed, that kind of magnetic system, which is called the icing model is a popular toy model of opinion, formation in networks.
+And indeed, that kind of magnetic system, which is called the Icing Model is a popular toy model of opinion, formation in networks.
 Then the noisiness of the network is a lot like the temperature.
-And so I mentioned earlier, earlier, Pierre Curie, that you may have heard of him.
-He was married to Marie found that if you heat a block of iron above a certain temperature, then very suddenly it no longer holds a magnetic field.
+And so I mentioned earlier, Pierre Curie, that you may have heard of him, he was married to Marie, found that if you heat a block of iron above a certain temperature, then very suddenly it no longer holds a magnetic field.
 And the reason is that neighbors are still pretty well correlated with their neighbors.
-But when you go to larger distances, the information doesn't get through, there's too much noise.
+But when you go to larger distances, the information doesn't get through.
+There's too much noise.